Gravel_Schaltungen_Modelluebersicht_Header_desktop.jpg

 How Many Sprockets and Chainrings Does a Gravel Bike Need?

-The range of usage for gravel bikes is broad, and so are the possible gear ranges and gradations.
-Groups with a single crankset offer advantages off-road: They're quiet, lightweight, perform better in dirt, and look neater.
-With ten to thirteen sprockets cassettes, you can choose between fine gradation and wide range.
-This way, you can tailor the group to your needs.
-Chainrings with alternating narrow and wide teeth (narrow-wide) ensure your chain doesn't drop.
-Eliminating the second chainring and the front derailleur leaves more room for wide tires and allows for shorter chainstays.
+Chainrings with alternating narrow and wide teeth (narrow-wide) prevent the chain from dropping.
+Eliminating the second chainring and the front derailleur leaves more room for wide tyres and allows for shorter chainstays.
 Because of this, some gravel frames are only compatible with single cranksets.
-If your frame allows for installing a double crankset and a front derailleur, you then have the option of fine gradation and a wide gear range.
-Use the filters in our shop to narrow down the selection by gear levels at the crankset and cassette.
+If your frame allows the installation of a double crankset and a front derailleur, you gain the option of both fine gradation and a wide gear range.
+Use the filters in our shop to narrow down the selection by gear stages on the crankset and cassette.

 A man and a woman ride their gravel bikes along a forest path.